 - Byron Bay is synonymous with summer in Australia.
 Head here to soak up the beach vibes and be as active or relaxed as you want.

-- North Stradbroke Island is in Morton Bay off the coast from Brisbane.
+- North Stradbroke Island is in Morton Bay off the coast of Brisbane.
 For an island that is so quick and easy to get to from a capital city, you will feel like you are a world away as soon as you step off the boat.
 Go for the day or stay for a while, it really is an idyllic spot.

 - We find Yamba and Angourie to be a lot like Byron Bay just a few decades earlier.
-There are so many gorgeous beaches to chose from, wildlife, swimming holes and a stunning coastal national park.
+There are so many gorgeous beaches to choose from, wildlife, swimming holes and a stunning coastal national park.

-- The laid back atmosphere, gorgeous beach, proximity to the rainforest and Great Barrier Reef make Palm Cove in tropical north Queensland a great option to get away to.
+- The laid-back atmosphere, gorgeous beach, and proximity to the rainforest and Great Barrier Reef make Palm Cove in tropical north Queensland a great option to get away to.

 - With its temperate climate, summer is a great time to visit the southern state of Tasmania and Hobart makes a great base with so much to see and do nearby.
 For those with a love of fresh locavore produce this might just be the foodie capital of Australia.

-- There are plenty of shady spots and fabulous restaurants where you can enjoy the views of the Barossa Valley in South Australia along with their distinctive reds and local produce.
+- There are plenty of shady spots and fabulous restaurants where you can enjoy the views of the Barossa Valley in South Australia along with its distinctive reds and local produce.

 If you have any questions please ask and we would love to hear in the comments below where some of your top summer holiday spots or short escapes are around Australia.